ColdTrick/oembed/README.md

 - This plugin tries to replace URLs in `output/longtext` with embed code.
 For example if you paste a YouTube URL it will be replaced by the embed code for that URL.
 - Nothing is done to the original text, so if the plugin is disabled all original links are still present.
-- In order to control which URLs should be replace there is a plugin setting for a whitelist and a blacklist.
+- In order to control which URLs should be replaced there is a plugin setting for a whitelist and a blacklist.
 If the whitelist is set only those
-URLs will be replace and the blacklist is ignored.
+URLs will be replaced and the blacklist is ignored.
 If only the blacklist is set, every URL except those on the blacklist will be replaced.

 ## Caching